grauds/clematis.doc/docs/clematis-explained/testing/pomodoro.md

     expect(actions).toEqual([setCurrentDay(initialState.stats[1])]);
   });
 ````
-In this snippet mock store validates a synchronous
+In this snippet, mock store validates a synchronous
 action and the payload of the expected action.
 More
 details on the method is [here](https://github.com/reduxjs/redux-mock-store?tab=readme-ov-file#synchronous-actions).